Collision Detection in CSMA/CD

 - Step 3: Transmit the data & check for collisions.

 Sender transmits its data on the link.
-CSMA/CD does not use ‘acknowledgment’ system.
+CSMA/CD does not use an ‘acknowledgment’ system.
 It checks for successful and unsuccessful transmissions through collision signals.
-During transmission, if collision signal is received by the node, transmission is stopped.
-The station then transmits a jam signal onto the link and waits for random time interval before it resends the frame.
-After some random time, it again attempts to transfer the data and repeats above process.
+During transmission, if a collision signal is received by the node, transmission is stopped.
+The station then transmits a jam signal onto the link and waits for random time intervals before it resends the frame.
+After some random time, it again attempts to transfer the data and repeats the above process.

 - Step 4: If no collision was detected in propagation, the sender completes its frame transmission and resets the counters.

-How a station knows if its data collides?
+How does a station know if its data collide?